 Read more about the impact our industries have, who we're working with and check out exciting research and projects.

 We've got a great bunch of people working with and for the industry to deliver the best outcomes for our employers and their staff.
 Come check us out.

-Our chief executive reports to a board elected by our shareholders.
+Our chief operating officer reports to a board elected by our shareholders.

 The shareholders in Skills Active are approximately 25 industry umbrella bodies, and 50 percent of our shareholding is held by Māori organisations.